 Small earthquake reported in south-central Kansas

-SOUTH HUTCHINSON, Kan.
-(AP) — A small earthquake was reported in south-central Kansas on Sunday.
+HUTCHINSON, Kan.
+(AP) — A small earthquake was reported in southern Kansas on Sunday.

-The U.S. Geological Survey said a magnitude 4.4 earthquake struck about 2 miles southwest of Hutchinson, Kansas, shortly after 1 p.m.
-Sunday.
+The U.S. Geological Survey said a magnitude 4.4 earthquake struck about 2 miles (3 kilometers) southwest of Hutchinson shortly after 1 p.m.
+No damage was immediately reported.

-The Hutchinson News reported that Sunday's earthquake happened near where several previous earthquakes have happened in Reno County.
+The earthquake happened near where several others have happened before in Reno County, The Hutchinson News reported.

 Kansas began seeing a spike in earthquakes in 2014 that were blamed on wastewater injection wells from oil and gas production.
 The number of quakes began tampering off after oil prices dropped and regulations were enacted.